reach-sh/reach-lang/docs/dev/src/workshop/trust-fund/index.md

 ```

-We've represented most values as `{!reach} UInt` fields, and created a "common" interface that has a series of signals for the different phases of the application: one for when the account is `{!reach} funded`, one for when the particular participant is `{!reach} ready` to extract the funds, and finally one for when they have successfuly `{!reach} recvd` (received) them.
+We've represented most values as `{!rsh} UInt` fields, and created a "common" interface that has a series of signals for the different phases of the application: one for when the account is `{!rsh} funded`, one for when the particular participant is `{!rsh} ready` to extract the funds, and finally one for when they have successfuly `{!rsh} recvd` (received) them.

 ## {#workshop-trust-fund-cc} Communication Construction